Preparing for your appointmentBy Mayo Clinic Staff

-If you have signs and symptoms that worry you, start by seeing your family doctor or a general practitioner.
+If you have signs and symptoms that worry you, start by seeing your family doctor.
 If your doctor suspects you have lung cancer, you'll likely be referred to a specialist.
 Specialists who treat people with lung cancer can include:

 - Doctors who specialize in treating cancer (oncologists)